 But if you are in the mood to change your old NTE5, then it won’t do any harm.
 The whole broadband thing constantly amazes me.
 I’m astounded that it ever works at all.
 I would suggest getting one.
 I can even fit it for you (or find someone local who can) if you get in touch! !

 Higher speed?
 The cynical old engineer in me says “maybe”.
 They are cheap-ish on eBay, and it’s worth a try.
-If I get some astonishing results, I’ll let you know.
+Some folks are reporting a marked speed improvement.
 For now, with the BT Openreach New NTE5C Master Socket, that’s about as far as I’d go.